Sport in Pakistan: Badminton

-In 1979, Pakistan participated in the World Championships organized by the WBF, which was a rival body of the Badminton World Federation that would later cease its operation on May 26, 1981, and merged with the International Badminton Federation (now known as Badminton World Federation or BWF).
-They won a bronze and a silver at the event, in men's team and men's singles.
+In 1979, Pakistan competed in the World Championships organized by the World Badminton Federation (WBF), a rival organization to the International Badminton Federation (now the Badminton World Federation, BWF).
+At this event, Pakistan secured a silver medal in men's singles and a bronze medal in the men's team competition.
+The WBF later ceased operations in 1981 and merged with the IBF.